Skip to content

 In December 2024, the Anniston City Council appointed Lewis unanimously to fill the Ward 1 vacancy left by Jay Jenkins.
 He was sworn in with his hand on his great-grandmother's Bible.
 The Bible dates to the early 1920s.
 His father had used it when he was sworn in to the Calhoun County Commission.

 R.D. was in the room.
-His first official act as councilman was to move to adjourn the meeting.
+Lewis's first official act was to move to adjourn the meeting.

-Heather works as program manager at the Longleaf Event Center at the Anniston Museum of Natural History.
+Heather manages events at the Longleaf Center at the Anniston Museum.
 A couple of weeks ago Lewis came through to organize a town hall meeting.
 He asked about the farm.
 He hadn't known we'd sold it.
-He was sad when he said it.
+"I'm sorry," he said.
+"I didn't know."

-She told me about it while we were out for a walk, the next day.
-We were walking down Little John Road in Pleasant Valley, where we live now.
+She told me about it while we were on our evening walk on Little John Road.
 Looking at the cows, talking to them like we usually do.
 Watching the sun go down.

 Responses